In case of Emergency dial

 Contact us: email@example.com

-The Shiloh Police Department offers FREE employment fingerprinting service to Shiloh residents that provide a fingerprint card from their employer, school, etc. We charge $10 if you do not bring your own fingerprint cards.
-Non-residents are charged $10 for fingerprinting and an additional $10 if you do not bring in your own fingerprint cards.
+The Shiloh Police Department offers FREE fingerprinting service to Shiloh residents and Active Duty only military members that provide a fingerprint card from their employer, school, etc. We charge $5 if you do not bring your own fingerprint cards.

 Fingerprints are in INK only, no electronic fingerprinting.
 All Live Scan Criminal History checks must be done through a private vendor.